bookofproofs/bookofproofs.github.io/_sources/history/17th-century/maupertuis.md

 * He decided to accept the position and returned to Paris in the spring of 1745 to tidy up his affairs before taking up his new role.
 * Maupertuis had now committed himself to Berlin, and the Paris Academy cancelled his membership in September 1745 after a campaign against him led by Jacques Cassini.
 * On 12 May 1746 Maupertuis was officially appointed as president of the Berlin Academy, a post which he was to hold for eight years.
-* His presidency did not get off to a good start, however, for in June his father died and he returned to Paris, remaining there until September.
 * Although he tried very hard to make a success of his role as president of the Berlin Academy, things were rather against him.
 * On the one hand he did not speak German, and although the official business of the Academy was conducted in French or Latin, Maupertuis was rather cut off from the day to day administration which was conducted in German.
 * His other problem was that Frederick wanted his Academy to be world class, but he was not prepared to put up the necessary funds to attract the top people.